Serena back on clay, Sharapova wins thriller

 SERENA BACK ON CLAY

-"I think the match went well," Williams said of her performance.
+"I think the match went well," Williams said.
 "It wasn't an easy match because the beginning was so many aces and I knew that after her first game of serving, I'd have to serve really well today.

 "I need to really be on my game serving-wise, because there's not going to be a tremendous amount of rallies.